Note: User Reference Chains must be enabled in your account to use them in Workflow Designer.

-Please contact email@example.com to enable User Reference Chains in your account.
+Please submit a request with our Support Team to enable User Reference Chains in your account.

 Often, contract approvals and required signatures are based on a company’s hierarchy.
 For example.
 WonderWeb Inc. needs to build an Order Form workflow that requires a department head’s approval.
 They can manually configure this by adding “Department” questions to their launch form combined with conditional role assignments in Workflow Designer, or they could use user reference chains.

 Building on the above example, user reference chains would enable WonderWeb Inc. to use a group of department heads so that when anyone launched a workflow, the department head in their hierarchy is automatically assigned as the approver.